 Church Planter - Phnom Penh, Cambodia

 Sopheak is a graduate of Phnom Penh Bible School and for two years has been the pastor of Shalom Church, Phnom Penh.
-He is also currently leading an outreach in order to plant a church in another district of the capital city.
+He is also currently leading outreach to plant a church in another district of the capital city.

 Testimony of Conversion

 After finishing high school, a teacher recommended me to take an exam to be a teacher in physics because I was good at that subject.
-I rejected because I didn’t want to be a teacher.
-Later on a pastor asked me to serve God in the church youth group.
+I rejected it because I didn’t want to be a teacher.
+Later on, a pastor asked me to serve God in the church youth group.
 Through my work serving the Lord, God gave me the chance to see many youths who are in a bad situation like I was in the past.
-At the end of 2002, my pastor gave me the opportunity to study in Bible college in Phom Penh for 5 years.
+At the end of 2002, my pastor gave me the opportunity to study at Bible college in Phom Penh for five years.
 Today, I am the pastor of Shalom Church Phnom Penh.